pitt-crc/user-manual/docs/web-portals/hugen.md

 Open Composer is a web application to generate batch job scripts and submit batch jobs for HPC clusters.
 Open Composer is designed to simplify batch job submissions, a core task for HPC cluster users.
 It offers job management capabilities, including status monitoring and job deletion, promotes parameter reuse, and enables seamless launching of related Open OnDemand applications with a single click.

+Click Jobs -> Open Composer

 ![](../_assets/img/web-portals/hugen10.png)

+Click teach

 ![](../_assets/img/web-portals/hugen11.png)

+When you enter values in the web form on the left side of the page, a job script is dynamically generated in the text area on the right side of the page.
+The text area can be freely edited.
+Do NOT forget to change Script Location and Script Name.
+Edit the three <replace with ...> fields in the text area.

 ![](../_assets/img/web-portals/hugen12.png)

+When you click the "Submit" button below the text area, the generated job script is submitted to the job scheduler.
+You can click the history to manage your jobs.